-All crime is split between two primary offence groups: victim based crimes and other crimes against society.
-Victim based crimes are those with a specific identifiable victim.
-All CSEW crime is victim based as it is derived from a survey of people's experiences of crime and must have a victim for it to be recorded.
-Police recorded crime includes both victim based crimes as well as other crimes which do not normally have a direct victim, referred to as 'Other crimes against society'.
-Police recorded 'Victim based crime' includes: violence against the person; sexual offences; robbery; total theft offences; and criminal damage and arson.
-Police recorded 'Other crimes against society' includes: drug offences; public order offences; and miscellaneous crimes against society.
+All crime is split between two primary offence groups: victim-based crimes and other crimes against society.
+Victim-based crimes are those with a specific identifiable victim.
+All Crime Survey for England and Wales (CSEW) crime is victim based, as it is derived from a survey of people's experiences of crime and must have a victim for it to be recorded.
+Police recorded crime includes both victim-based crimes as well as other crimes that do not normally have a direct victim, referred to as "other crimes against society".
+Police recorded "victim-based crime" includes violence against the person; sexual offences; robbery; total theft offences; and criminal damage and arson.
+Police recorded "other crimes against society" includes drug offences; public order offences; and miscellaneous crimes against society.